 I blog on the theme of practical wisdom for daily living at “The Wisdom of Les Miserables.”

-Note: With the Thanksgiving/Christmas Season upon us, everything will be for sale and much of that will be “on sale.”
-One of the most important of our human needs is wisdom, which alone can bring us the joy and happiness we all say we want in life.
+Note: One essential human need is wisdom, which alone can bring us the joy and happiness we all say we want in life.
 The trouble is, we can’t buy it at any price.
 But what is wisdom and how do we get it?
 The following is an excerpt from my book, The Wisdom of Les Miserables: Lessons From the Heart of Jean Valjean.

 From various modern renditions of wisdom, I have borrowed pieces and put them together in one statement that makes sense to me: